RSE-Sheffield/old_team_site_nikola/site/pages/training/COM605reg.md

 .. description:
 .. type: text

-The course is open to all members of the University but there are two ways of registering, depending on  your status.
+The [COM605 course](/training/COM605) is open to all members of the University but there are two ways of registering, depending on  your status.

 # Dates